paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-023-development-and-control-of-atomic-energy.md

 <a id="section-2132"></a>
 ## § 2132.
 Utilization and production facilities for industrial or commercial purposes
-**(a) Issuance of licenses** Except as provided in subsections (b) and (c) of this section, or otherwise specifically authorized by law, any license hereafter issued for a utilization or production facility for industrial or commercial purposes shall be issued pursuant to [section 2133 of this title](./chapter-023-development-and-control-of-atomic-energy.md#section-2133).
+**(a) Issuance of licenses** Except as provided in subsections (b) and (c), or otherwise specifically authorized by law, any license hereafter issued for a utilization or production facility for industrial or commercial purposes shall be issued pursuant to [section 2133 of this title](./chapter-023-development-and-control-of-atomic-energy.md#section-2133).

 **(b) Facilities constructed or operated under section 2134(b)** Any license hereafter issued for a utilization or production facility for industrial or commercial purposes, the construction or operation of which was licensed pursuant to [section 2134(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2134/b&num=0&edition=prelim) prior to enactment into law of this subsection, shall be issued under [section 2134(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2134/b&num=0&edition=prelim).